chloebtn/NVDA_FEB2025/README.md

 ### Drawdown Analysis
 ![Drawdowns](image-5.png)

-Nvidia expereinced frequent and significant drawdowns, with a **maximum drawdown of -27.05%**.
+Nvidia experienced frequent and significant drawdowns, with a **maximum drawdown of -27.05%**.
 This highlights the stock's high volatility, meaning investors should prepare for sharp price swings.
 The period following the earnings announcement showed a significant price movement, contributing to the overall drawdown pattern.

 ## Market Outperformance